s-kybound/NSFattendancebot/README.md

     ]

 After which the bot can be run.
 Test if the bot is alive with /start.
 From then on, the bot will begin to leave a file, labelled as 'databaseDDMMYY.txt' in your system files.
 This is the bot's backup memory in case of system shutdown.
-It will only leave one database file in the system.
+It will only leave one database file in the system, deleting all older database files except the file of the day itself.